sdesabbata/r-for-geographic-data-science/docs/101-Introduction.md

 ## [1] 1.41
 ```

-In the next chapter, we will see how you can create functions yourself.
+In a subsequent chapter, we will see how you can create functions yourself.

 As we introduce variables and functions, and functions using variables and functions, the complexity of our code increases quite rapidly.
 In fact, using a function as the argument for another function is usually discouraged because it makes the code more difficult to read.
 Instead, it would be best to always aim for a code that is as easy to read and understand as possible.
 An essential step in ensuring that is to follow coding style guidelines closely.

 ### Libraries